Are these tough times?

 2. Get comfortable with uncertainty.
 This is more than patience.
 It’s about learning how to wait for “knowing,” a kind of clarity that comes from both your mind and body.
 Being comfortable with uncertainty is about learning emotional mastery and increasing your flexibility to be open to possibilities without the fear of being overwhelmed by your feelings.
 When you hone your skill to wait for clarity, you also hone your capacity for patience and hope.

 3. Lean towards optimism.
 How you use your words, and your stories contribute to your overall attitude.

 Are you telling stories that are positively framed?
 Do you share your experience and what you learned?
 Or, instead, do you negatively frame your experience and share what didn’t work and keep a judgemental stance?

 “Once you choose HOPE, ANYTHING is possible” – Christopher Reeve

 4. Risk courage.
 Going outside of your current belief and comfort zone and giving yourself a little challenge will help you go to bed satisfied and wake up inspired.
 When you are inspired you are naturally more hopeful.
 This does not need to be huge acts of courage – small acts of courage can help with your hopefulness too.

-Bringing in more possibilities naturally increases HOPE.
+Bring in more possibilities to naturally increases HOPE.
 When you can entertain more possibility, your openness also nurtures your feelings of expectation and desire, which are the hallmarks of hope.